tweag/python-monorepo-example/2017-08-14-inline-java.md

 [introductory post](http://www.tweag.io/posts/2016-10-17-inline-java.html)
 for
 [inline-java](https://github.com/tweag/inline-java)
-we showed how calling methods written in Java from Haskell was possible.
+we showed how we could call methods written in Java from Haskell.
-In addition, it was shown how Haskell's type system was leveraged to polish rough edges of using low level interfaces like the [Java Native Interface (JNI)](https://docs.oracle.com/javase/8/docs/technotes/guides/jni/spec/jniTOC.html).
+We also showed how we leveraged Haskell's type system to polish the rough edges of using low level interfaces like the [Java Native Interface (JNI)](https://docs.oracle.com/javase/8/docs/technotes/guides/jni/spec/jniTOC.html).

-In this post we bring a tutorial with practical aspects of using `inline-java`, from marshalling values between Haskell and Java to type checking that both sides exchange values of the types they are expected to.
+In this post, we present a tutorial with practical aspects of using `inline-java`, we cover the marshalling of values between Haskell and Java and how we leverage the type checker to ensure that both sides exchange values of appropriate types.

 # Invoking java methods